 (c) Communication with Users; Opt-Outs; Attempted Fraud

 The Company may contact registered users or other users who have entered personal information in connection with the Site.
 You may “opt out” of receiving marketing and promotional emails by following the opt-out procedure described in each email the Company sends.
-However, even if you opt out of receiving marketing and promotional emails, the Company may continue to email you for administrative or informational purposes, including follow-up messages regarding the administration of your account, any Promotions in which you have participated, or any content you have submitted to the Site.
+However, even if you opt out of receiving marketing and promotional emails, the Company may continue to email or otherwise communicate with you for administrative or informational purposes, including follow-up messages regarding the administration of your account, any Promotions in which you have participated, or any content you have submitted to the Site.

 4. Third-Party Websites and Social Interactions